 - ♦ It will be taken seriously - ♦ It will be investigated and appropriate action taken - Reports of bullying will be investigated and dealt with by teachers.
-A record of all allegations will be kept in the Significant Observation section of the relevant class teacher's assessment file.
-A record of proven bullying will be noted in the Behaviour Log and action taken.
-The Log is kept in the Principal's room and monitored by the SLT at every meeting. - 2.
+A record of all allegations will be recorded in CPOMs.
+A record of proven bullying will be recorded in CPOMs and allocated to an appropriate member of the schools SLT.
+CPOMs monitored by the SLT at every meeting and summary reports are presented to the FGB. - 2.
 In any alleged incident of bullying, the class teacher, possibly accompanied by another member of staff, will speak separately to the pupils involved and will make written notes of details given in an attempt to get both sides of the story.
 Children may be asked to write or draw their account of the incident. - 3.
 Should more than one person be involved, each child will be interviewed individually and then the group will meet with the teacher.
 Each member of the group will again be asked for his/her account of what happened to ensure that everyone is clear what everyone else said. - 4.
 If it is concluded that a pupil has been engaged in bullying behaviour it will be made clear to him/her that he/she is in breach of our school rules.
 The teacher, Principal or member of the SLT will arrange to speak to the parent/carer of the child.
 The purpose of this meeting will be to resolve the bullying issue with a clear view of ceasing its re-occurrence.